filouscience/stochastic_processes/circle_flow/README.md

 ```math
 p^-(t) = w^- e^{-w^-t}
 ```
-if the adjacent site in given direction is free.
+if the adjacent site in given direction is free, zero otherwise.

 During the simulation, we count the transitions in the two directions $n^+$, $n^-$.
 The current (in the clockwise direction) is defined as